carloasido/datacamp-projects/README.md

 # Datacamp-projects

-A collection of projects that I completed on [Datacamp](https://www.datacamp.com) so far on my data science journey.
+A collection of projects that I completed on [Datacamp](https://www.datacamp.com).

 ## Projects Overview
 ### Python